No-Go Theorem for Singularity Resolution

 \section{Proof that the second junction condition reproduces Israel’s second condition}

 Consider the metric field equation in $f(\mathbb{Q})$ gravity

 To analyze the junction conditions, we perform an infinitesimal integration of the field equations across the hypersurface $\Sigma$.
-Because both the metric $g_{\mu\nu}$ and the nonmetricity tensor $Q_{\alpha\mu\nu}$ are assumed to be continuous across the hypersurface, these quantities do not generate distributional contributions in the integration.
-Consequently, only the total divergence term contributes, yielding
+We assume that the induced metric is continuous across $\Sigma$, while $Q_{\alpha\mu\nu}$ and $\tensor{P}{^\alpha_\mu_\nu}$ are piecewise regular and may have finite jumps.
+Then only the divergence term produces a distributional contribution, yeilding

 where $S_{\mu\nu}$ denotes the surface stress-energy tensor on the boundary and $\llbracket\cdot\rrbracket$ represents the discontinuity across the hypersurface,

 with $\Sigma^\pm$ denoting the two sides of $\Sigma$.